-Cryptocurrency trading should be regulated as gambling, says Treasury Committee
+Cryptocurrency trading should be regulated as gambling, says treasury committee

-Unbacked cryptoassets pose significant risks to consumers, given their price volatility and the risk of losses, the committee said.
+Committee says unbacked crypto assets pose significant risks to consumers, given their price volatility

 The cross-party committee of MPs said cryptocurrencies such as Bitcoin are being used by criminals in scams and money laundering.